polarityio/sumo-logic/README.md

 # Polarity Sumo Logic Integration

-Sumo Logic, Inc. is a cloud-based machine data analytics company focusing on security, operations and BI usecases.
+Sumo Logic, Inc. is a cloud-based machine data analytics company focusing on security, operations and BI use cases.
 It provides log management and analytics services that leverage machine-generated big data to deliver real-time IT insights.

 <img width="350" alt="Integration Example" src="./assets/sumo-logic.png">